Typed and modular macros for OCaml

 inside quotations (see below).

-For a more “real-world” example, you may consider the printf
+For a more “real-world” example, you may consider the printf example

 from Yallop and White’s